jlescarlan11/krawl/docs/kanban-task.md

 ### Task FE-OFF-2: Implement Offline Map Tile Caching

-**Description:** Configure the Service Worker to intercept requests for map tiles (from Leaflet) for the geographic area covered by downloaded Krawls and cache them for offline use.
+**Description:** Configure the Service Worker to intercept requests for map tiles (from MapTiler) for the geographic area covered by downloaded Krawls and cache them for offline use.

 **Status:** `To Do`

 **Acceptance Criteria:**
 - ✅ Service worker correctly intercepts map tile requests
 - ✅ Tiles corresponding to the bounding box of downloaded Krawls are stored in the Cache API
-- ✅ When offline, Leaflet map successfully loads tiles from the cache for the downloaded areas
+- ✅ When offline, MapLibre GL JS map successfully loads tiles from the cache for the downloaded areas

 **Assignee:** [Frontend Dev]